Destination, hotel name or experience

 Introducing London

 Samuel Johnson said it in 1777 and the line has held: when a man is tired of London, he is tired of life.
-The city he meant was a quarter of the size of the current one and twenty per cent of the architectural complexity, but the principle survives.
-London is the pile-up of centuries — Roman wall fragments behind the Tower, medieval lanes off Cheapside, the Wren churches of the City, Georgian Mayfair, Regency Belgravia, Victorian Kensington, the post-war concrete of the South Bank, the glass towers of the City and Canary Wharf — and the trick of the city is that all of these layers operate simultaneously across a forty-mile radius without resolving into a single character.
+The city he meant was a quarter the size of today's and a fraction of its complexity, but the principle survives.
+London is the pile-up of centuries — Roman wall behind the Tower, medieval lanes off Cheapside, Wren's City churches, Georgian Mayfair, Regency Belgravia, Victorian Kensington, the post-war concrete of the South Bank, the glass towers of the City and Canary Wharf — and the trick of the place is that every layer runs at once, across forty miles, without ever resolving into a single character.

 Browse on Map — London